Omnissa Horizon 8 Console Configuration

 vCenter Role for Horizon

 This role has all permissions needed for both full clones and instant clones.
-See Privileges Required for the vCenter Server User With Instant Clones at VMware Docs.
+See Privileges Required for the vCenter Server User With Instant Clones at Omnissa Docs.

 See the Product Interoperability Matrix for supported vCenter versions.